Foster School of Business: Academics

 At the undergraduate level, Foster offers a Bachelor of Arts in Business Administration (BABA) degree, with 7 formal options of study: accounting, entrepreneurship, finance, human resources management, information systems, marketing, and operations & supply chain management.
 Students pursue a common curriculum in the lower division and upper division core courses, then specialize in their area of focus.
 Foster undergraduates can also earn a Certificate of International Studies in Business (CISB) or participate in the Foster Honors Program.
 Meanwhile, entrepreneurship and business minors are available for non-business UW students.
 Non-business UW Students may also earn a Sales Certificate or participate in the Lavin Entrepreneurship Program.

 At the graduate level, the University of Washington Foster School offers a full-time Master of Business Administration (MBA) program, Global Executive MBA program, Evening MBA, Executive MBA, Hybrid MBA (online program), Technology Management MBA, and a doctoral program.
 The school also offers one-year master's programs in entrepreneurship, accounting, information systems, and supply chain management.
 For the 2015-2016 academic year, there are total of 102 full-time faculty with 44 endowed chairs, professorships, and research fellowships.
 The Financial Times ranked the Foster School 24th in the world for research in 2014 and 2015.

 Foster School of Business also has a PhD Program in Business Administration, a full-time and year-round research-based program.

 Admissions

 Admission into the Foster School of Business is highly competitive.
 At the undergraduate level, the majority of students are admitted through Standard Admission.
 Through Standard Admission, students first matriculate to the University of Washington as pre-major students, then apply to Foster after completing certain prerequisite courses, prior to their sophomore or junior year.

 A small number of students are admitted through the Freshman Direct program, directly out of high school.
-These students are selected from the pool of students admitted into the University of Washington, and exhibit "exceptionally competitive academic records".
+These students are selected from the pool of students admitted into the University of Washington, and exhibit "exceptionally competitive" academic records.
 In 2018, admitted Freshman Direct students had an average high school unweighted GPA of 3.91 (on a 4.0 scale).

+The MBA program is one of the top 20 most competitive in the nation, with an average undergraduate gpa of 3.3 and a GMAT of 710.